 Definition

 The center of gravity (CG) of a body is the point of application of its weight (Beer et al., 2012).
 When a solid is modeled by a particle, this particle is no other than the center of gravity where the entire weight is concentrated.
-In a uniform gravity, the center of mass is coincident with the center of gravity (Hibbeler, 2010).
+In a uniform field of gravity, the center of mass is coincident with the center of gravity (Hibbeler, 2010).

-The location of the center of gravity of a rigid body is essential to draw the relevant FBD for equilibrium study since the weight of a body is an external active force applied by the gravity field on the body.
+The location of the center of gravity of a rigid body is essential to draw the relevant FBD and study the equilibrium because the weight of a body is an external force applied by the gravity field produced by Earth on the body.

-For a uniform rigid body in size and material, the location of the center of gravity is well known.
-For instance, a rectangular rigid body having uniform thickness and made from same material has its center of gravity at the center of the rectangle.
-However, when it comes to non-uniform or compound rigid body, the determination of the position of the center of gravity is not that straightforward; some calculations are needed in that case to locate the center of gravity, before drawing the FBD and then studying the static equilibrium.
+For a uniform rigid body, the location of the center of gravity is well known.
+For instance, a rectangular rigid body having a uniform thickness and density has its center of gravity at the geometric center of the rectangle.
+However, when it comes to non-uniform or compound rigid bodies, determining the center of gravity is less straightforward.
+Calculations are needed in this case to locate the center of gravity before drawing the FBD and then studying the static equilibrium.